VladimirT99/airbnb-clone/README.md

-My first code project using NextJS and TailwindCSS.
+My first project using NextJS and TailwindCSS.